 “A tired dog is a happy dog”, and that doesn’t always mean a 10k run!
 Physical exercise is important, but mental stimulation is equally so.
 Integrate these tips into your daily play or feeding routine and see the difference in your pup(s)!

 Be sure to check out our full list of mental enrichment, puzzle, and nose work toys as recommended and loved by members of our community.

-Madhvi is a rescue dog mom of 2 (including Benji, who she adopted from Free Korean Dogs in 2018) and a professional dog trainer focused on fear free approaches.
+About the author: Madhvi is a rescue dog mom of 2 (including Benji, whom she adopted from Free Korean Dogs in 2018) and a professional dog trainer focused on fear-free approaches.
 Working extensively with FKD alumni and local level 5+ shelter dogs at the Oakville-Milton Humane Society, Madhvi has a fundamental understanding of using behavior modification techniques to help dogs make the correct choices through positive reinforcement training.
-Based in Oakville, she is available for in person consultations/services in the GTA, as well as phone and video consultation/services everywhere else.
-She can be reached at (905) 617-6751 or by email at email@example.com
+Based in Oakville, she is available for in-person consultations/services in the GTA, as well as phone and video consultations/services everywhere else.
+She can be reached at (905) 617-6751 or by email at [email protected]

 Disclaimer: This article contains affiliate links from Amazon through the Amazon Associates program.
 While FKD earns a small commission when a qualifying purchase is made through these links, we are not affiliated with the brands mentioned.
 All opinions are our own.
 We do not receive any commission or compensation from Our Haru or Oumo Pet Shop.

 Get our dogs in your inbox once a month, along with our latest news and events.
 We never send spam, and you can opt out at any time.